JesseBuckley/FilmQueryProject/README.md

 Please choose between the options below;

-1 Look up a film by its id
+(1) Look up a film by its id.

-2 Look up a film by a search keyword
+(2) Look up a film by a search keyword.

-3 Exit the application
+(3) Exit the application.

-Once you make a choice the program will pronpt you based on that choice.
+Once you make a choice the program will pronpt you based on that choice to either enter an ID or to enter a keyword.

+You also have to option to exit at any time in the main menu.
+The program will not terminate until you decided to exit (3).

 # Tech Used
 -Eclipse

+-SDVID database

 -GitHub

 -Sublime

 -SD Materials

 # Lessons Learned